pico2/Arianrhod/Source/sources/cpython/Doc/library/logging.handlers.rst

    Returns a new instance of the :class:`HTTPHandler` class.
 The *host* can be of the form ``host:port``, should you need to use a specific port number.
    If no *method* is specified, ``GET`` is used.
-If *secure* is True, an HTTPS connection will be used.
+If *secure* is true, an HTTPS connection will be used.
 If *credentials* is specified, it should be a 2-tuple consisting of userid and password, which will be placed in an HTTP 'Authorization' header using Basic authentication.
 If you specify credentials, you should also specify secure=True so that your userid and password are not passed in cleartext across the wire.

+   .. method:: mapLogRecord(record)

+      Provides a dictionary, based on ``record``, which is to be URL-encoded and sent to the web server.
+The default implementation just returns ``record.__dict__``.
+This method can be overridden if e.g. only a subset of :class:`~logging.LogRecord` is to be sent to the web server, or if more specific customization of what's sent to the server is required.

    .. method:: emit(record)

-      Sends the record to the Web server as a percent-encoded dictionary.
+      Sends the record to the Web server as an URL-encoded dictionary.
+The :meth:`mapLogRecord` method is used to convert the record to the dictionary to be sent.

+   .. note:: Since preparing a record for sending it to a Web server is not
+      the same as a generic formatting operation, using :meth:`~logging.Handler.setFormatter` to specify a
+      :class:`~logging.Formatter` for a :class:`HTTPHandler` has no effect.
+      Instead of calling :meth:`~logging.Handler.format`, this handler calls :meth:`mapLogRecord` and then :func:`urllib.parse.urlencode` to encode the dictionary in a form suitable for sending to a Web server.

 .. _queue-handler: